hamza783/uniqueEmailAddresses/bin/README.md

 Unique email addresses means they will be delivered to the same account using Gmail account matching.
 Specifically: Gmail will ignore the placement of "." in the username.
 And it will ignore any portion of the username after a "+"

-Setup:
-1) Import this project
-2) convert the project to maven
-3) make sure to update and clean the project

 To run:
 Run the main method in UniqueEmailsApplication.java file as a java project.